MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 }
 ```

-Conversations are evaluated per turn and results are aggregated over all turns for a conversation score.
+Our evaluators will understand that the first turn of the conversation provides valid `query` from `user`, `context` from `assistant`,  and `response` from `assistant` for a single-turn evaluation in the query-response format, and that in the second turn, even if `context` is `null` or a missing key, it will be interpreted as an empty string.
+Conversations are then evaluated per turn and results are aggregated over all turns for a conversation score.

 ### Performance and quality evaluators